fgoiriz/ShoeShop/README.md

 DELETE /users/{id}

-POST /orders payload: {shoe_id, user_id} - create a new order
+POST /orders payload: {shoe_id, user_id} - create a new order we can post multiple shoe_id's as a List

 GET /shoes/{show_id}/orders - get all orders for a specific shoe GET /users/{user_id}/orders - get all orders for a specific user